coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 when they do not potentially come from the user.
 Symbols are typically faster, with no loss of readability.
 There is one big exception:
-Data from JSON and YAML should normally be accessed with strings, since that's how Ruby normally reads it.
+Data from JSON should normally be accessed with strings, since that's how Ruby normally reads it.
-Rails normally uses the type HashWithIndifferentAccess, where the difference between symbols and strings is ignored, but JSON/YAML results use standard Ruby hashes where symbols and strings are considered different; be careful to use the correct type in these cases.
+Rails normally uses the type HashWithIndifferentAccess, where the difference between symbols and strings is ignored, but JSON results use standard Ruby hashes where symbols and strings are considered different; be careful to use the correct type in these cases.

 Our goal is for the application to be thread-safe, so please